MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ```

 ### -Name

 Specifies a name for the SMB share.
-The name may be composed of any valid file name characters, but
-must be less than 80 characters long.
 The names `pipe` and `mailslot` are reserved for use by the
 computer.
+Share names can be up to a maximum of 80 characters long.
+The SMB share name can use any
+character allowed by Windows for files and directories, to learn more about naming conventions for
+files read the [Naming Files, Paths, and Namespaces](/windows/win32/fileio/naming-a-file) articles.

 ```yaml
 Type: String